-Today, thanks to data from the Voyager 2 spacecraft, we know that Lowell’s estimate of Neptune’s mass was just a little off.
-However, Lowell was sure that his calculations were correct.
+We know today that Neptune’s mass was simply underestimated slightly, thanks to data from the Voyager 2 spacecraft, but Lowell was confident in his calculations.
 Lowell founded the observatory that bears his namesake in Arizona, and a decades-long search began.
 Lowell believed the planet to be about 7 times the mass of the Earth, or smaller than Neptune, and about 43 AU from the Sun, or 1.5 times the distance Neptune orbits from the Sun.

-Lowell died in 1916, never seeing the fruits of his labor, despite the fact that Pluto was imaged in other astronomical sky surveys as early as 1909 but no one noticed its movement.
+Lowell died in 1916 and never lived to see the result of his work, though Pluto was actually imaged in other astronomical sky surveys as early as 1909, but no one noticed its movement.
 A Kansas farm boy named Clyde Tombaugh built his own telescopes in the mid-1920s and sent drawings through them to Lowell Observatory.
 Impressed, they offered him a job, and Tombaugh began spending hours using a “blink comparator” to look for the ninth planet in photographic plates, carefully lined up with each other and rapidly flashed back and forth to reveal evidence of any objects that moved between the different nights on which the photographs were taken.

-After less than a year on the job, Tombaugh discovered a moving object, which was thought to be the new Planet X, though a dissatisfied Tombaugh spent years continuing his search, discovering many new asteroids, variable stars, and two comets, but no new planets—though he probably could’ve detected dwarf planet Makemake if it hadn’t been positioned in the middle of a star cluster at the time of his search.
+Tombaugh found a moving object after less than a year on the job in 1930, and this was believed to be the new Planet X. Though a dissatisfied Tombaugh spent years continuing his search, he discovered many new asteroids, variable stars, and two comets, but no new planets—though he probably could’ve detected the dwarf planet Makemake were it not positioned in the middle of a star cluster at the time of his search.

-Pluto was named for the Roman god of the underworld, as suggested by 11-year-old schoolgirl Venetia Burney, who picked it as Pluto was known to be able to render himself invisible.
-Pluto was automatically a disappointment to its discoverers; it was six times dimmer than Lowell’s calculations for Planet X and initially thought to be the mass of the Earth.
+Pluto was named for the Roman god of the underworld, as suggested by 11-year-old schoolgirl Venetia Burney, who picked it because Pluto was known to be able to render himself invisible.
+Pluto was automatically a disappointment to its discoverers—six times dimmer than Lowell’s calculations for Planet X and initially thought to be the mass of the Earth.
 Pluto orbits in a resonance, taking two trips around the Sun every time Neptune makes two, keeping them far away from each other despite crossing orbital paths.

-Pluto is gradually getting further from the Sun and dimmer as a result.
+Pluto is gradually getting further from the Sun and getting dimmer as a result.
 At its perihelion (29.6 AU, or 29.6 times the Earth-Sun distance) in 1989, Pluto was magnitude 13.7 in brightness, but has since retreated from the Sun and is now about half as bright.
-At magnitude 13.7, Pluto was comparable in brightness to the brightest moons of Uranus and Neptune, but without being near a glare-producing planet, it required less effort to see.
+At magnitude 13.7, Pluto was comparable in brightness to the brightest moons of Uranus and Neptune, but without being near a glare-producing planet, it required less effort to see Pluto with a telescope.
 It was within the range of telescopes as small as 4 to 5 inches in aperture back then.

 Right now, Pluto is hovering at magnitude 14.3–14.4 and losing about 1/10 of a magnitude of brightness every 3 years.
 It will dip below 15th magnitude in the 2040s and continue to dim until it reaches its aphelion and thus its lowest brightness in the early 2100s.
-So don’t wait; it’s probably brighter and easier to see with a telescope right now than it will ever be for all but the youngest observers.
+So don’t delay; it’s likely the brightest and easiest to see pluto through a telescope right now than it will probably ever be again for all but the youngest observers.

-Theoretically, a 6″ or 8″ telescope is powerful enough to see Pluto under dark skies when it is as bright as it is now, but few observers are likely to have dark enough skies and enough experience to do so, and it’s not worth trying.
+A 6” or 8” telescope is theoretically powerful enough to glimpse Pluto under dark skies at its current brightness, but few observers are likely to have sufficient dark skies and experience to do so, and it’s not worth torturing yourself to try.
 Light pollution affects Pluto greatly on account of its dimness.
-A 10” telescope can show you Pluto fairly conspicuously under dark (Bortle 3 or better) skies, while a larger telescope is needed in light-polluted environments.
-A 12″ telescope will show you Pluto under Bortle 4-5 skies, while a 14-16” telescope is needed in suburban Bortle 5-6 skies, and places with more light pollution simply won’t allow you to glimpse the faint, icy world no matter how powerful the instrument.
-These thresholds will all increase as time goes on and Pluto dims.
+A 10” telescope can show you Pluto fairly conspicuously under dark (Bortle 3 or better) skies, while a larger one is needed in light-polluted environments.
+A 12” telescope will show you Pluto under Bortle 4-5 skies, while a 14-16” telescope is needed in suburban Bortle 5-6 skies, and places with more light pollution simply won’t allow you to glimpse the faint, icy world no matter how powerful the instrument.
+These thresholds will all increase as time goes by and Pluto dims.

-What does Pluto look like in a telescope?
+What does Pluto look like through a telescope?

 Pluto’s large moon Charon is half its size and quite a bit duller, but still technically bright enough to see with 20” or larger instruments; unfortunately, it lies too close to Pluto to possibly resolve as a separate object.
 Pluto’s other moons—Kerberos, Styx, Hydra, and Nix—are tiny and far too small to observe with amateur telescopes.